+As a memory, there are many best souvenir to take home from Kathmandu after your trip here.
 Nepal maintains its distinct position in handicraft production since the last several centuries.
-The unique and renowned architecture, arts and crafts contributes in establishing an unique image of the country.
-The woodcrafts, Metalworks, clothing materials, tea, sculpture, paper made materials, dolls, trekking gear, jewelry, etc. are the thing that many of the tourists are interested in.
-While traveling to Nepal, best souvenir to take home may be anything of your interest.
-Here, I present the glimpse of those unique materials for the travellers reference.
+The unique and renowned architecture, arts, and crafts contributes to establishing a unique image of the country.
+The woodcrafts, Metalworks, clothing materials, tea, sculpture, paper made materials, dolls, trekking gear, jewelry, etc. are the things of interest for tourists.
+While traveling to Nepal, the best souvenir to take home may be anything of your interest.
+Here, I present a glimpse of those unique materials for the traveler’s preference.

 Pashmina, the warm shawls which is also known as Kashmiri, is made from the inner hair of a mountain goat called Chyangra or Capra Hircus.
 The luxurious Khasmiri Pashmina shawls are popular among the tourist since the beginning.
-You can find varieties of item made from Pashmina that will cost according as the quality, volume used and the product itself.
+You can find varieties of items made from Pashmina that will cost according to the quality, volume used, and the product itself.
 Including Thamel, the products are available in different tourist sites of Kathmandu valley and Pokhara.
 You need to be aware of the duplicate products as copy products are also widely sold in the market.

 Nepal produces almost all kinds of trekking and expedition gears inside the country.
-Besides that the authorised shops of genuine international brands are also available in the markets of Kathmandu and Pokahara.
-The local trekking gears are available in better quality in a cheaper price.
-Most of the travellers prefer to buy the local made trekking gears.
-One need an experience eyes to distinguish the quality of the products.
+Besides that, the authorized shops of genuine international brands are also available in the markets of Kathmandu and Pokhara.
+The local trekking gears are available in better quality at a cheaper price.
+Most of the travelers prefer to buy the locally made trekking gears.
+One needs an experienced eye to distinguish the quality of the products.

 Nepali is the country where handicrafts are popular from the very ancient time.
 Traditionally made goods with hands, look so beautiful, and are used for decorating the houses too.
 Bhaktapur.
 Durbar Square, Thamel, Patan, are some places for getting the best handmade items.